masters3d/ingenio/carreer.md

 ## Career

 According to [wikipedia](https://en.wikipedia.org/wiki/Career#Etymology) the word career comes from the latin _carrus_ which means chariot.
 The chariots of our time (cars) are powered by engines.
-The main purpuse of a car is to provide movement in a similar manner that a carrer is meant to provide progression of one profession.
+The main purpose of a car is to provide movement in a similar manner that a carrer is meant to provide progression of one profession.

 ## Progression